Sage-Bionetworks/rare-disease-workflows/gene-variant-workflow/README.md

-# NEXUS Gene Variant Workflow
+# Gene Variant Workflow

-This workflow will consume a set of vcf files to create per-sample files and/or a larger tidied data frame of gene variant information
+This workflow consumes a set of vcf files to create per-sample files and/or a larger tidied data frame of gene variant information in an expanded maf format that includes the source file annotations.

 # Running the workflow: